The-Known-Galaxy/archives/jedi/sentient_species/nevoota/nevoota.md

 This war strangely defined the Mandalorians who marked the momentous occasion as historical in their culture.
 It led to them glorifying the idea of death, and it now makes them famous for not fearing death either, but desiring it in a glorious way.

-An Acclamator-class assault ship was once named the ìNevoota Beeî during the clone wars, and probably was attributed to the concept of not fearing death.
+An Acclamator-class assault ship was once named the ‚ÄúNevoota Bee‚Äù during the clone wars, and probably was attributed to the concept of not fearing death.

-Soulethís author note: ìeponymousî is the term you use to explain the phenomenon of naming planets the exact name as their species.
+Souleth‚Äôs author note: ‚Äúeponymous‚Äù is the term you use to explain the phenomenon of naming planets the exact name as their species.
 This is incredibly common across the galaxy, and this term conveniently explains it.